-The Pitchfork Pie Stand, located at the American Gothic House in Eldon, Iowa, is open summer weekends from Memorial Day to Labor Day.
+The Pitchfork Pie Stand at the American Gothic House in Eldon, Iowa, is closed for the season.
+Thank you for your business!

 Like us on Facebook to get regular updates about pie stand news, as well as Beth’s speaking and book events, and the adventures of living in the American Gothic House.
 You can also follow us on TWITTER (@worldneedspie)